Wendell & Vickie Bell Soccer Complex

 The Wendell & Vickie Bell Soccer Complex, colloquially known as "The Bell" is a soccer-specific stadium at the University of Kentucky, in Lexington, Kentucky in the United States.
 It is the home of the university's men's and women's college soccer teams.

 As of Fall 2021, admission to the men's and women's regular season soccer matches are free.
 Post season match tickets are not free, and much be purchased through a third-party vendor.
 There is an extensive list of prohibited items at the Wendell and Vickie Bell Soccer complex.
 Included in that list backpacks, firearms, alcohol, ice chests, non-service animals, and chairs or tents.
 Along with prohibited objects at the complex, there are prohibited behaviors such as smoking or throwing projectiles onto the field.

 Architecture and design

-The University of Kentucky worked closely with the architectural firm Luckett & Farley to design and compete the stadium.
+The University of Kentucky worked closely with the architectural firm Luckett & Farley to design and complete the stadium.
 The Bell opened in the spring of 2014, and has a spectator capacity of 3,368.The construction of the facility cost the University of Kentucky $7.7 million.
 The stadium has approximately 2,500 square-feet of press box and suit space, 13,000 square-feet of support space that includes: locker rooms, showers, student-athlete lounges, training facilities, physician's room, and other offices and storage.
 The soccer complex is connected to the softball stadium and shares concessions, bathrooms, and a ticket booth.
-In 2011, $600,000 worth of additions were added.
+In 2021, $600,000 worth of additions were added.
 These additions included a new turf playing field, a video tower and a new video board.